cap-js/docs/advanced/hybrid-testing.md

 CAP enables you to run and test your CAP application using a local SQLite database and mocks to a large extent.
 However, you might want to test with actual cloud services at some point.

 **Hybrid testing** capabilities help you stay in a local development environment and avoid long turnaround times of cloud deployments, by selectively connecting to services in the cloud.
-You can even overwrite dedicated service credential values when running your application in hybrid mode.
+With hybrid testing you can also overwrite dedicated service credential values.

 ## Bind to Cloud Services